 Since it’s founding as the Edison Electric Light Company in 1878, GE has been a household name in appliances.
 The company's innovation keeps it at the forefront of home design with smart products and integrated technologies.

 Compact built-ins available: Where most dishwashers are 24 inches, GE offers a more compact size, at only 18 inches, which is great for small kitchens and apartments.

 Front or top controls: Depending on your countertops, you might not be able to easily use top controls on a dishwasher, so having the option of top or front controls makes finding the right machine easier.

 Portable dishwashers: GE's portable options allow you to get a dishwasher that you can take with you if you move.
 Also, with these dishwashers you don’t need a plumber to install it.

 Under-sink installations: To keep storage loss to a minimum, GE manufactures dishwashers that you can install directly under a sink or a cooktop.

-- Guided tour to GE dishwashers: Use easy-to-navigate website resources to learn the pros and cons of each style so you can choose the one that works best for you.
+Guided tour to GE dishwashers: Use easy-to-navigate website resources to learn the pros and cons of each style so you can choose the one that works best for you.

-GE Dishwashers Company Profile
+GE Dishwashers Company Information

 - Company Name: